EDFward/haskell-intro/README.md

 2. Desugar statements, such as transforming for-loop to while-loops;
 3. Implement evaluation functions on expressions and statements.

-Overall it's still a small assignment (less than 70 LOC in my implementation) but touches some fundamental aspects on programming languages, and also demonstrates the power of Haskell's algebraic data types (in my undergraduate compiler course I used C++ to write a slightly more powerful language like this one and the code serving the same purpose as in this homework has ~900 LOC - I know they are incomparable but this at least could indicate something).
+Overall it's still a small assignment (less than 70 LOC in my implementation) but touches some fundamental aspects on programming languages, and also demonstrates the power of Haskell's algebraic data types (in my undergraduate compiler course I used C++ to write a slightly more powerful language like this one and the code serving the same purpose as in this homework has ~900 LOC - I know they are incomparable but this at least could tell something).

 ### Week 4 Type Classes